 Advancing Effective Communication, Cultural Competence, and Patient- and Family-Centered Care for the Lesbian, Gay, Bisexual, and Transgender (LGBT) Community: A Field Guide

-A new field guide from the Joint Commission urges U.S. hospitals to create a more welcoming, safe and inclusive environment that contributes to improved health care quality for lesbian, gay, bisexual, and transgender (LGBT) patients and their families.
+This field guide from The Joint Commission urges U.S. hospitals to create a more welcoming, safe and inclusive environment that contributes to improved health care quality for lesbian, gay, bisexual, and transgender (LGBT) patients and their families.
 The Field Guide features a compilation of strategies, practice examples, resources, and testimonials designed to help hospitals in their efforts to improve communication and provide more patient-centered care to their LGBT patients.
-This monograph was developed with support from the California Endowment and is now available for free download.
+This monograph was developed with support from the California Endowment.

 Video: Promoting Health Equity and Patient-Centered Care

 This brief video (less than 10 minutes) contains a discussion and slide presentation of the Joint Commission standards and other resources available to promote health equity and patient centered care.
 The video features staff from the Joint Commission’s Division of Healthcare Quality Evaluation discussing the standards and highlighting two educational monographs that go above and beyond what is required in the standards to assist hospitals and health care organizations in their efforts to advance the concepts of effective communication, cultural competence, and patient- and family-centered care.

 Additional Reports and Resources